What to expect

-Typically, during the program year September through mid-June, we gather for a traditional Rite I service of Holy Eucharist in the Chapel at 8:00 a.m.
+During the Summer months, there is one combined service at 10:00 am.
+But typically, during the program year September through mid-June, we gather for a traditional Rite I service of Holy Eucharist in the Chapel at 8:00 a.m.
 The language is formal (i.e. “thee”, “thy”).
 We hear scripture, we recite psalms together, and we pray.
 There is always a sermon.

 At 10:00 a.m., the main service of Holy Eucharist takes place in the main sanctuary.
 The choir and congregation sing, accompanied by wonderful organ music.
 Children from the Sunday School join the service before we take communion.
 We listen to scripture, sing, pray, and hear a sermon.
 Rite II is used at at this service.

 After St. Barnabas Day (our Patronal Festival), in June until Labor Day is one service held at 9:00 a.m.
 Rite II is used at this service.